OpenOrienteering/mapper-manual/pages/toolbars.md

  - Setting the orientation of **area symbol patterns**, e.g. forest runnable in one direction.
  - Adjusting the orientation of **rotatable point symbols**, e.g. caves, after they have been placed.

-To use it, first select the object to be changed with the [point edit tool](#tool_edit_point), then click the rotate pattern tool.
+To use it, first select the object to be changed with the [edit objects tool](#tool_edit_point), then click the rotate pattern tool.
 Then click any position on the map and drag the mouse into the desired direction to change the object's pattern to.

 #### ![ ](../mapper-images/tool-scale.png) Scale object(s) {#scale}